Want the secondhand scoop?

 Can vintage, antiques & secondhand goods be USMCA-compliant?

-What happens if the item I'm ordering/sending isn't USMCA/CUSMA- compliant?
+What happens if the item I'm ordering/shipping isn't USMCA/CUSMA- compliant?

 How can I prove origin for USMCA compliance?

-What do I have to include in certification of origin if I want to claim USMCA compliance?
+What do I have to include in certification of origin if I want to claim USMCA compliance?/How do I make a USMCA/CUSMA claim?

 Support & impact